 As commerce and industry expanded, the business district transformed itself again.
 In 1857, the Baltimore Sun noted: “The city of yesterday is not the city of today.
 The dingy edifices that for half a century have stood …are one by one being removed, and in their places new and imposing fronts of brown stone or iron present themselves.”
 The Sun Iron Building (1851) introduced cast-iron architecture to Baltimore and the nation.
 Its five-story cast-iron façade, iron post-and-beam construction, and sculptural detailing were copied in cities worldwide.
-Twenty-two new downtown Baltimore buildings incorporated cast iron into their construction within two years after it opened.
+Twenty-two new downtown Baltimore buildings incorporated cast

 (Inscriptions under the images on the left)

 (Image 1) Kaminsky’s Tavern, a wood frame gambrel roof house, was situated at Grant and Mercer Streets.
 Originally a one-story detached house, it was built around 1752.
 As the downtown area developed, the street was lowered and the stone foundation was added.
 This picture was taken around 1870 before the tavern was demolished.

 (Image 2) This view of the Lovely Lane Methodist Meeting House by Thomas Coke Ruckle provides an early 19th century glimpse of downtown.
 Built